rssalessio/Pure-Exploration-with-Feedback-Graphs/README.md

 ## Libraries

-The following libraries are required: `numpy, tqdm, scipy, matplotlib, cvxpy, seaborn, latex`.
+The following libraries are required: `pandas, numpy, tqdm, scipy, matplotlib, cvxpy, seaborn, latex`.
 For a complete list, check also the `requirement.txt` file.

 Make sure to have latex installed to properly plot the figures.